jumpcutking/threads/README.md

 ## Deprecated
 Verbose is an option provided on both thread.init() and threads.add() functions.
 SetVerbose is now deprecated.
 It will be removed soon.

-## Warning
-It's a different approach than worker threads; it's designed for a sophisticated app like a socket server or an electron app.
-Unfortunately, as of now, it can't be used in a browser.

 ## License
 The license is close to MIT, with a few important modifications.
 Check the license file for more information.
 It may be subject to The Universe Terms of Service. https://egtuniverse.com/legal/terms